Photos: Nassim Aboutanos

 It is inspired by the original PRS Santana model.
 It was commissioned by Michel Vanier, a left-handed Montreal guitarist.

 The silver maple top is tonally suited, and a perfect open canvas for colour work.

-I made the mahogany back of this guitar slightly concave, so it hugs better his body and brings the fingerboard closer in.
+The mahogany back of this guitar slightly concave, so it hugs one's body and brings the fingerboard closer in for comfort.